 - PUAD 685/696 Selected Topics:

-- Social Policy and Programs (3)
+- o Social Welfare Policy and Programs (3)

 - o Healthcare Policy (3)

 - o Global Health Policy (3)

 - o Child and Family Policy (3)

+- Health Economics and Policy \(PUAD 630 or PUAD 670)

 Environmental Policy Focus

 This concentration allows students to gain an appreciation for the issues confronting policymakers and analysts working on environmental issues in the U.S. and abroad.